-- In future work, we will test our method on direct observations via satellite images.
-We also plan to test the proposed method in different climate scenarios, in order to test the method's sensitivity to biases in the training data.
-Further, we anticipate that the method can be made more robust by (i) employing a full "persistence" concept from TDA; and (ii) training SVM on ground truth data that are not biased by fixed threshold criteria.
-This study shows that the TDA and ML framework could be an effective way to characterize and identify a wide range of other weather and climate phenomena, such as blocking events and - 25 jet streams.
+In future work, we will test our method on direct observations via satellite images.
+We propose that the method can be made more robust by (i) employing a full "persistence" concept from TDA; and (ii) training SVM on ground truth data that are not biased by fixed threshold criteria.
+This study shows that the TDA and ML framework could be an effective way to characterize and identify a wide range of other weather and climate phenomena, such as blocking events and jet streams.
 As the TDA step is not restricted to a 2D scalar field on a grid, it is also possible to apply to higher-dimensional or multivariate fields.
 A similar TDA-based approach has successfully been applied to data skeletonization (Kurlin, 2015) and segmentation (Kurlin, 2016) problems.
 Hence, we believe that this method can be extended to be applied in a variety of other climate science problems where defining suitable thresholds remains a challenge.